-Considering the risks associated with driver fatigue, it is clear there is a need for risk management processes.
+In light of the risks associated with driver fatigue, it is clear there is a need for a risk management processes.

 6.0 RISK ASSESSMENT AND EVALUATION

 6.1 ASSESSMENT AND EVALUATION

 LIKELIHOOD: Fatigue is particularly dangerous because it can affect anyone, even very experienced drivers.
 Fatigue is involved in up to 30% of fatal crashes and severe injuries (CARRS-Q, 2015).